 This vibrant dip packs a punch in flavour and nutrients and, if you use olives that have already had the stone removed, it is super quick and easy to make!
-The sharp and salty flavour of this green olive tapenade makes it a good vegan substitute for anchovies or parmesan, and it's also perfect as a dip for crisps or as a base flavour spread onto little canapé bites or even just dolloped on top of a bowl of pasta.
+The sharp and salty flavour of this green olive tapenade makes it a good vegan substitute for anchovies or parmesan, and it's also perfect as a dip for crisps or as a base flavour spread onto little canapรฉ bites or even just dolloped on top of a bowl of pasta.

-I seem to live my life perpetually running late and not as well prepared and organised as I’d like to be.
-I invite people over and then end up running around the kitchen trying to put something together five minutes before they arrive.
-The best way to combat this, I’ve decided, is to prepare to be unprepared!
-With this in mind, I have set about creating some good canapé worthy recipes that can be made in approximately 5 minutes with ingredients that are usually already in my kitchen.
+The best way to combat this, Iโve decided, is to prepare to be unprepared!
+With this in mind, I have set about creating some good canapรฉ worthy recipes that can be made in approximately 5 minutes with ingredients that are usually already in my kitchen.
 That way, I can always whip something up at the drop of a hat!

 Nutrition